As record numbers flee their homes in 2015, the hopes of people forced out

-NEW YORK (Thomson Reuters Foundation) - The year 2015 saw a record number of people fleeing their homes, with more than 60 million people uprooted by wars, conflict and persecution in countries ranging from Syria to South Sudan and Afghanistan, according to the United Nations.
+NEW YORK, Dec 29 (Thomson Reuters Foundation) - The year 2015 saw a record number of people fleeing their homes, with more than 60 million people uprooted by wars, conflict and persecution in countries ranging from Syria to South Sudan and Afghanistan, according to the United Nations.

 Worldwide that means one person in every 122 has been forced to flee their home, displaced within their own country of forced to move to another country.